libvips/libvips/doc/Developer-checklist.md

 The `thumbnail` operation combines load and resize into one step.
-This lets it take advantage of format library features, such as shrink on load, and can lead to a large improvement in speed and drop in memory use.
+This lets it take advantage of format library features, such as shrink on load, and can lead to a large improvement in speed and a large drop in memory use.

 For example, with this JPEG image: